Published: August 17, 2005

 Annual percentage rate (APR): The interest rate paid if funds are left on deposit for one year.

-ATM card: A bank card that allows a person to withdraw money electronically from a checking account.
+ATM card: A card that allows you to withdraw money from your account through an automated teller machine (ATM).

-Automated teller machine (ATM): Machines that allow customers to deposit or withdraw money from their bank accounts.
+Automated teller machine (ATM): A machine that allows customers to make deposits or withdraw money from their accounts.
 You must have an ATM card to use an ATM machine.

-Balance: The amount of money in a bank account.
+Balance: The amount of money in an account.

 Basic banking accounts/Lifeline accounts: Some states require financial institutions to offer special accounts for low-income customers.
 The number of transactions each month may be limited.